code-not-found/code-not-found.github.io/_posts/sping-ws/2017-02-28-spring-ws-unit-test-mocking-client-web-service.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.png" alt="spring logo">
 </figure>

-[Unit testing](https://en.wikipedia.org/wiki/Unit_testing) is a software testing method by which individual units of source code are tested to determine whether they are fit for proper operation.
+[Unit testing](https://en.wikipedia.org/wiki/Unit_testing) is a software testing method by which **individual units of source code** are tested to determine whether they are fit for proper operation.
 Unit testing can be done manually but by preference it is automated.
-In this example we'll show how to unit test the [web service client and endpoint that we created using Spring-WS in a previous example]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) by using Mockito, Spring WS Test, Spring Boot and Maven.
+In this example we'll show how to unit test a Spring-WS web service client and endpoint by using Mockito, Spring WS Test, Spring Boot and Maven.

 Tools used:
 * Spring-WS 2.4